-Regardless of which water supply option is chosen, the Specific Plan proposes establishment of a CSA to fund and oversee water, wastewater, storm drainage, and parks and recreation facility construction and provide the necessary ongoing financial and management structure for these Plan Area facilities.
-Through the proposed CSA, Solano County would be responsible for providing the level of treatment necessary to meet safe drinking water standards for residential (domestic) use.
+Regardless of which water supply option is chosen, the Specific Plan proposes establishment of a CSA to fund and oversee wastewater, storm drainage, and parks and recreation facility construction and provide the necessary ongoing financial and management structure for these Plan Area facilities.
+Under water supply Options A and B, the water system would also be overseen by the CSA; under Option C, it would be overseen by SID.
+Through the proposed CSA, Solano County would be responsible for providing the level of treatment necessary for groundwater to meet safe drinking water standards for residential (domestic) use.
 The CSA would be granted limited powers, and administered by the County.
 The CSA would be required by law to adhere to the federal, state, regional, and local (County) water supply standards described in Section 16.1.2 herein.
 It is assumed that the CSA would encompass only the proposed Specific Plan development areas.